 Picking a payment processor is something that multiple people should weigh in on, as it doesn’t affect just the finance department.
 For example, if you pick a payment processing company online that does not offer integrations or customizations with the eCommerce software you use, then you could very likely lose a sale as customers may leave if they’re redirected to another site.
 That, in turn, affects conversions and eCommerce KPIs for your marketing team.
 Check out this list of payment gateway providers that you may want to consider:

 Stripe offers payment processing that is good for both desktop and mobile settings.
 You can have your developer create a customized checkout experience, or opt to use theirs.
 Either way, it will provide your customer with a secure checkout process and links to your merchant account so that you can get your payment.
 Transaction fees for Stripe are 2.9% + $0.30, or you can speak with them about a custom package if you conduct a large number of online transactions.
 Stripe also gives you access to updates as they come out.
+If you're making the transition from offline to online (o2o), you may already be using Stripe.
 If you decide to work with BlueCart for your business, you’ll get all of the features Stripe provides, including a secure payment gateway and more.
-You will also be featured in our online wholesale marketplace and get access to over 92,000 buyers.
+You will also be featured in our online marketplace and get access to over 92,000 buyers.
 You can process transactions in the form of ACH payment, eCheck payment, and more.
 You can even set up recurring payments within the app.

 Since its debut in the late 90s, PayPal has become a trusted online transaction facilitator for hundreds of millions of people--392 million, to be exact.
 It’s a popular choice because there are no contract or termination fees and they also do not slap businesses with any hidden fees.
 Each transaction has the standard 2.9% + $0.30 fee.
 PayPal also offers buyers other options like PayPal Credit where they can choose to make four payments over time.
 It comes with a payment gateway as well, so you can take payments easily, even if you operate on a net 30 payment model.